 We discover what the different types of horoscope that we know today from other cultures are and what certain moments of history do they correspond to.

-Just as the Western one, it also has twelve signs, and they all have the names of medieval weapons: Spear, Sling, Ax, Dagger, Club, Mace, Knife, Scimitar, Machete, Chain, Poniard and Arch.
+Just as the Western one, the Arabic Horoscope also has twelve signs, and they all have the names of medieval weapons: Spear, Sling, Ax, Dagger, Club, Mace, Knife, Scimitar, Machete, Chain, Poniard and Arch.
 Each one has a lucky number associated with it, and then they have a lucky weapon that is associated with the number of inhabitants of the place where we were born.

 This type of Horoscope was born a century before the birth of Christ, but it was not until about 900 years later when it was consolidated as it's known today.